 ‘We know Africa because we go’ is our personal motto.
-So what better way to celebrate 2017, than with a collection of the year’s best photographs captured by our Go2Africans in top safari destinations like South Africa, Kenya and Tanzania.
+So what better way to celebrate it than with a collection of the year’s best photographs captured by our Go2Africans in top safari destinations like South Africa, Kenya and Tanzania.
 We hope you enjoy them.
 Here’s to another year of safari adventures in Africa!

 Leopard at sunset by Head of Finance, Kieran Crowley